base-org/web/apps/base-docs/docs/tools/node-providers.md

 ---

+## Nodies DLB

+[Nodies DLB](https://nodies.app) provides highly performant RPC Services for Base, as well as all other OP-stacked chains.
+They offer free public endpoints, Pay-As-You-Go, and enterprise pricing plans.

+#### Supported Networks

+- Base Mainnet
+- Base Testnet (Available on request)

+---

 ## NOWNodes

 [NOWNodes](https://nownodes.io/nodes/basechain-base) is a Web3 development tool that provides shared and dedicated no rate-limit access to Base RPC full nodes.